knative/docs/contributing/DOCS-CONTRIBUTING.md

-Because contributing to the documentation requires a different skill set than contributing to the Knative code base, we've defined the roles of documentation contributors seperately from the roles of code contributors.
+Because contributing to the documentation requires a different skill set than contributing to the Knative code base, we've defined the roles of documentation contributors separately from the roles of code contributors.

 If you're looking for code contributor roles, see [ROLES](./ROLES.md).